**Revised Summer 2020, approved at the October 25th, 2020 AGM**

 A community hub with something fun for everyone.

 3.1 To plan and initiate or conduct a variety of recreational and leisure activities suited to the needs and requirements of the residents of the designated area.

 3.2 To maintain and improve the facilities and the grounds of the Centre.

-3.3 To administer funds, maintain records, and prepare budget, financial and activity reports for review, and presentation to the Membership at the annual meeting and to the City of Winnipeg in accordance with the Operating Responsibilities as approved by the GCWCC and the City of Winnipeg.
+3.3 To administer funds, maintain records, and prepare budget, financial and activity reports for review, and presentation to the Membership at the annual meeting and to the City of Winnipeg in accordance with the Operating Responsibilities as approved by the General Council of Winnipeg Community Centres (GCWCC) and the City of Winnipeg.

 3.5 To promote activities through which funds may be raised to support the activities of the Centre.

 3.6 To plan for the continued operation of the Centre and its program through the recruitment and training of volunteers.

 3.7 To provide delegates to and support the programs and policies of the District Community Centres Board (DCCB) and the GCWCC.

 4.1 The Centre shall be defined to include an active governing board, elected annually by the membership.

 4.2 The Executive Committee shall include the Past President, President, Vice President of Administration and Human Resources, Vice President of Facilities and Grounds, Secretary, and Treasurer.